Granville Bantock: Biography

 Early conducting engagements took him around the world with a musical comedy troupe.
 With his brother Leedham Bantock he wrote a couple of music hall songs which met with some success.
 He founded a music magazine, The New Quarterly Music Review, but this lasted only a few years.
 In 1897, he became conductor at the New Brighton Tower concerts, where he promoted the works of Joseph Holbrooke, Frederic Hymen Cowen, Charles Steggall, Edward German, Hubert Parry, Charles Villiers Stanford, Corder and others, frequently devoting whole concerts to a single composer.
 He was also conductor of the Liverpool Orchestral Society with which he premiered Delius's Brigg Fair on 18 January 1908.
 He became the principal of the Birmingham and Midland Institute school of music in 1900.
 He was a close friend of fellow composer Havergal Brian.
 He was Peyton Professor of Music at the University of Birmingham from 1908 to 1934 (in which post he succeeded Sir Edward Elgar).
 In 1934, he was elected Chairman of the Corporation of Trinity College of Music in London.
 He was knighted in 1930.
-His students included Anthony Bernard, Lilian Elkington, Eric Fogg and Dorothy Howell.
+His students included Anthony Bernard, Lilian Elkington, Eric Fogg, Dorothy Howell, and Maria Matos Priolli.

-He was influential in the founding of the City of Birmingham orchestra (later the City of Birmingham Symphony Orchestra), whose first performance in September 1920 was of his overture Saul.
-Bantock's Hebridean Symphony was recorded by the CBO on 28 January 1925 at Riley Hall, Constitution Hill, Birmingham.
+Bantock was influential in the founding of the City of Birmingham orchestra (later the City of Birmingham Symphony Orchestra), whose first performance in September 1920 was of his overture Saul.
+His Hebridean Symphony was recorded by the CBO on 28 January 1925 at Riley Hall, Constitution Hill, Birmingham.
 This acoustic version, conducted by Adrian Boult, was never released.

 His music was influenced by folk song of the Hebrides (as in his 1915 Hebridean Symphony) and the works of Richard Wagner.
 Many of his works have an "exotic" element, including the choral epic Omar Khayyám (1906–09).
 Among his other better-known works are the overture The Pierrot of the Minute (1908) and the Pagan Symphony (1928).
 Many of his works have been commercially recorded since the early 1990s.

-From 1926 to 1933 his Birmingham home was Metchley Lodge (now Metchley Abbey; despite the name, the building has no religious connection), which a Birmingham Civic Society blue plaque on the building records.
+From 1926 to 1933 Bantock's Birmingham home was Metchley Lodge (now Metchley Abbey; despite the name, the building has no religious connection), which a Birmingham Civic Society blue plaque on the building records.

 Shortly after the composer's death in London, in 1946, a Bantock Society was established.
 Its first president was Jean Sibelius, whose music Bantock championed during the early years of the century.
 Sibelius dedicated his Third Symphony to Bantock.

 Edward Elgar dedicated the second of his Pomp and Circumstance Marches to Bantock.

 In 1898 he married Helena von Schweitzer (1868–1961) who acted as a librettist for him.
 Granville Bantock was also the father-in-law of the composer Margaret More (1903–1966) via her marriage to Granville's son, Raymond Bantock.
 Their son, Granville Bantock's grandson, is Gavin Bantock, a poet.